 In this case, the drug was purchased at the discounted 340B price and now a third-party insurer has submitted a prescription utilization line.
-These duplicate discounts - known as double or even triple dipping - can result in significant revenue loss for the manufacturer.
+These duplicate discounts - known as "double dipping" - can result in significant revenue loss for the manufacturer.